digitalocean/go-libvirt/README.md

 Package `go-libvirt` provides a pure Go interface for interacting with libvirt.

-Rather than using Libvirt's C bindings, this package makes use of libvirt's RPC interface, as documented [here](https://libvirt.org/internals/rpc.html).
+Rather than using libvirt's C bindings, this package makes use of libvirt's RPC interface, as documented [here](https://libvirt.org/internals/rpc.html).
 Connections to the libvirt server may be local, or remote.
 RPC packets are encoded using the XDR standard as defined by [RFC 4506](https://tools.ietf.org/html/rfc4506.html).